 Output: Insights; Case Studies; Bullet your resume.

-Other source says, here are the problem solving steps that every problem undergo:
+Another source says, here are the problem-solving steps that every problem undergoes:

 1. Identify the topic.

 Keep in mind that different people may have different opinions about problems.